 Getting ready to meet runner Betsy Nye at the 60-mile mark of the Hardrock 100 and pace her the final 40 to Silverton, over three mountain passes at 13,000 to 14,000 feet.

 A road trip to Telluride jolts me with the electrified anticipation that a kid feels before Christmas.

 This annual pilgrimage does something to my psyche.
 Keeps me younger, makes me tougher.
 Reminds me what I’m made of and where I came from.

 Because I was a wild child, thanks to Telluride.

-Dodged bolts of forked lightning near Lizard Head and plunged into the icy rapids of the San Miguel.
+I dodged bolts of forked lightning near Lizard Head Peak and plunged into the icy rapids of the San Miguel.
 Hiked for hours to find and catch horses, to gallop bareback across Deep Creek Mesa.
 Scrambled up scree, skinning my knee, on the backside of Mount Wilson.

 I learned to catch, gut and fry trout for breakfast.
 To carve my initials in an aspen.
 To roll a joint.
 To get drunk.

 All in Telluride, all before I turned 10.